-Plaintiffs assert that Mr. Long's claims for malignant asbestos-related disease (based upon his post-petition diagnosis of lung cancer) are not property of the estate - and never were - because they did not even arise until after Mr. Long was discharged from bankruptcy.
-In support of this argument, Plaintiffs cite to this Court's decision, Nelson v.
+Plaintiff asserts that his claims for malignant asbestos-related disease (based upon his post-petition diagnosis of cancer) are not property of the estate - and never were - because they did not even arise until after he was discharged from bankruptcy.
+In support of this argument, Plaintiff cites to this Court's decision, Nelson v.
 A.W.
 Chesterton, 2011 WL 6016990 (E.D.
 Pa.
 Oct.
-27, 2011) (Robreno, J.), which held that maritime law follows the "two-disease rule" such that Mr. Long's lung cancer diagnosis was a second and separate malignant disease, which gave rise to a second and separate cause of action distinct from the cause of action on which his asbestos action was initially filed.
-As such, Plaintiffs contend that, even if the Court should determine that Mr. Long's non-malignancy claims are property of the bankruptcy estate that Plaintiffs are now barred from pursuing, the postpetition malignancy claims (for lung cancer) are not property of the estate (and never were), such that Plaintiffs may still pursue those claims free and clear of any debts not fully paid to creditors in the bankruptcy action.
+27, 2011) (Robreno, J.), which held that maritime law follows the "two-disease rule" such that the plaintiff's cancer diagnosis was a second and separate malignant disease, which gave rise to a second and separate cause of action distinct from the cause of action on which his asbestos action was initially filed.
+As such, Plaintiff contends that, even if the Court should determine that his non-malignancy claims are property of the bankruptcy estate that he is now barred from pursuing, the post-petition malignancy claims (for cancer) are not property of the estate (and never were), such that Plaintiff may still pursue those claims free and clear of any debts not fully paid to creditors in the bankruptcy action.